Ak-9647/learning_platfrom_aws/recomendation/API_README.md

 # API Implementation Issues & Recommendations

+## Context

+This analysis covers the REST API endpoints in `/src/api/documents/` that provide core document management functionality including analytics, publishing, and deletion operations.
+These APIs are deployed as AWS Lambda functions and serve both the web application and mobile clients.

+**🚨 CRITICAL SECURITY ALERT**: The delete API has a critical authorization bypass vulnerability that allows any authenticated user to delete any document in the system.

 ## Current API Problems

 The existing APIs in `/src/api/documents/` have several critical security and reliability issues: